cielecki/day-composer/docs/user-guide.md

 There is also a very useful backlog file for storing your pending to-do lists which are not added to your daily notes.
 Feel free to edit that file and just add some stuff that is related to yourself.
 Remove anything from here.

-After you've clicked "Create Starter Pack" (step 20 in the installation), a new folder will appear in your vault, typically named "Starter Pack vX.X" or similar.
-This pack is your starting point for using the plugin.
+After you've clicked "Create Starter Kit" (step 20 in the installation), a new folder will appear in your vault, typically named "Starter Kit vX.X" or similar.
+This kit is your starting point for using the plugin.
 Here's what to explore:

 1.  **Core Information Files (usually in an `Info` sub-directory):**
     *   `About Me.md`: This is where you can describe yourself, your preferences, goals, and any context you want the AI to have about you.